leli313/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and random selection.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️	Random Word Selection

+#### Description
-- Randomly select words from a predefined list
+Write code to randomly select a word from a predefined list for the player to guess.

+#### Requirements
+Completed program should:

+- Include a list of at least 5 possible words
+- Randomly choose one word at the start of each game
+- Hide the chosen word from the player

+### 🛠️	User Guess Loop

+#### Description
+Implement the main game loop where the player guesses letters and the game tracks progress.

+#### Requirements
+Completed program should:

+- Accept single-letter guesses from the user
-- Accept letter guesses and show current progress (_ _ _ format)
+- Display the current progress (e.g., `_ a _ _ _ a _`)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts run out

-- Display win/lose messages
+### 🛠️	Win/Lose Feedback

+#### Description
+Provide clear feedback to the player when they win or lose the game.

+#### Requirements
+Completed program should:

+- Display a congratulatory message if the player guesses the word
+- Show a message if the player runs out of attempts
+- Reveal the correct word at the end of the game